YohayZvi/scholar-newsletter-apps-script/README.md

 # Scholar Newsletter Apps Script

-This project is a Google Apps Script that automatically collects your latest research alert emails from **Google Scholar Alerts**, extracts paper information and abstracts, summarizes them using Gemini AI, and sends you a weekly email digest—complete with concise bullet-point summaries for each paper.
-It is designed for researchers who want to efficiently stay up to date with new literature.
+This project is a Google Apps Script that automatically collects your latest research alert emails from **Google Scholar Alerts**, extracts paper information and abstracts, summarizes them using Gemini AI, and sends you a weekly email with concise bullet-point summaries for each paper.

 ---